zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/boards/revomini_AirbotV2/1_read_me.md

 - BAT_AMP_PERVOLT 38.0 (or 17 for apm power module)

 Don't try to configure Curr/Vol reading from Initial setup page of MP, because VOL/CURR variables will be reset.

+Attention!

+If you select PPM (both via jumper or removing 0 ohm resistor) UART1 is no more used for RC IN and can be used for telemetry (Serial1 on MP settings).

+Once PPM is selected you can use this pin for RC IN with PPM/SBUS/DSM, the parser in the HAL is able to understand which protocol are you using and to decode it properly.